Wongan Hills: History

 The range was first recorded in 1836 by Surveyor General of Western Australia John Septimus Roe.
 The area was settled by the 1900s (decade), and in 1911 the town of Wongan Hills was established and named after the range.

 Etymology

 "Wongan" is derived from the Indigenous Australian name "wangan-katta", "wankan" and "woongan".
 "Katta" is known to mean "hill", but the meaning of "wongan" is uncertain.
 It may be related to "kwongan", an indigenous word for sandplain, or "whispering", in which case "wongan katta" would mean "whispering hills".

 Flora and fauna

 The hills are biologically significant because they contain the largest remaining single area of natural vegetation in northern parts of the wheatbelt.

-The hills are home to remnant woodlands of salmon gum, York gum, gimlet (Eucalyptus salubris), and silver mallet (Eucalyptus falcata), and low forest of jam (Acacia acuminata), plant communities were once widespread but now rare in the Wheatbelt.
+The hills are home to remnant woodlands of salmon gum (Eucalyptus salmonophloia), York gum (Eucalyptus loxophleba), gimlet (Eucalyptus salubris), and silver mallet (Eucalyptus falcata), and low forest of jam (Acacia acuminata), plant communities were once widespread but now rare in the Wheatbelt.